PatrickAlphaC/hardhat-simple-storage-fcc/README.md

 1. Setup environment variables

+> Use Goreli Testnet because Rinkeby is deprecated

 You'll want to set your `RINKEBY_RPC_URL` and `PRIVATE_KEY` as environment variables.
 You can add them to a `.env` file, similar to what you see in `.env.example`.

 - `PRIVATE_KEY`: The private key of your account (like from [metamask](https://metamask.io/)). **NOTE:** FOR DEVELOPMENT, PLEASE USE A KEY THAT DOESN'T HAVE ANY REAL FUNDS ASSOCIATED WITH IT.